tormoseng/bacnet-k6/README.md

-# Functionl tests with BACnet REST-API
+# Functional tests with BACnet REST-API

 The tests are written in TypeScript and run by the k6 test tool (https://k6.io/docs/) within a browser context.